Home Page

 On October 21, 2000 at Salon 21 de Polanco in México City, México, Mariana (113 lbs) won a four-round decision over Ivonne Muñoz (116 lbs).

-Tired of fighting the same opponents in México on infrequent low-budget shows (female boxers in México City typically step into the ring for about $200 a fight), Juárez took the advice of her mentor Marco Antonio Barrera to get herself established in the USA.
-An American TV crew that saw her training with Rudy Perez in the gym in México City suggested she go to Miami to try out as a fashion model, but Mariana preferred to seek fame with her fists rather than her looks.
+Tired of fighting the same opponents in México on infrequent low-budget shows Juárez took the advice of her mentor Marco Antonio Barrera to establish herself in the USA.
+An American TV crew that saw her training with Rudy Perez in the gym in México City suggested she go to Miami to try out as a fashion model, but Mariana preferred to seek fame with her fists.
 "I thought that among female boxers, with my abilities and dedication, I will be one of the best, God willing, and among models I would have been just one in a bunch", she says.

 She finally came to the USA to further her boxing training with Ben Lira in South El Monte, California.
 Lira has trained several female fighters including 1998, 1999 and 2002 US national amateur 106-lb champion Linda Carrillo.
 Lira compares Mariana to Oscar De La Hoya: "People love her because she can really fight and she has that special thing.
 I can’t explain it.
 But she has it."